GTA 6 fan crashes German game show to ask for a release date

 A GTA 6 fan crashed the set of a German game show to ask its perplexed hosts when he'll get to play Rockstar's new game.

 A recent episode of Schlag den Star was interrupted as the man ran onto the stage, before turning to the quiz show's moderator and telling him "I would like to know where the hell GTA 6 is.
 I am still waiting for GTA 6."
-A clip of the interruption was posted to the GTA 6 subreddit, where members set to translating the scene.
+A clip of the interruption was posted to the GTA 6 subreddit (via Dexerto), where members set to translating the scene.

 The emboldened GTA fan twice encouraged the show's moderator, Elton, to shout "where is GTA 6?" into the camera.
 Not to be pushed around on his own show, however, Elton said that he didn't know when GTA 6 was set to release, and even if he did, he hasn't even finished GTA 5 yet.